 In the 1990s, very few freedivers used the monofin and it was a rarity in international competitions.
-Fast forward to today and it is bi-fins that are the rarity.
-It’s easy to see why: Monofins enable freedivers to dive deeper in open water and longer in the pool, and mastery of the technique gives you incredible confidence and power.
+Fast forward to today and it is bi-fins that is the rarity.
+It’s easy to see why: Monofins enable freedivers to dive deeper into open water and longer in the pool, and mastery of the technique gives you incredible confidence and power.

 This article will look briefly at the history of the monofin, the design and construction of monofins and how to choose one that is right for you.
 It will also cover how to perfect your monofin technique, and includes exercises you can do both in and out of the water.

 Humans have always had an affinity with dolphins, and the mythology around mermaids links into this desire to emulate the tail movement of dolphins and whales.
 In 1971 a Russian woman called Svetlana Uspenikaia arrived at the European Fin-swimming Championships with a monofin she had constructed from two titanium branches, joined together by a ‘sail’.
 She blew the competition out of the water and the next year the Russian team all arrived with monofins.